Mnemonist: Evidence for memory expertise as a learned skill

 Much evidence exists which points towards memory expertise as a learned skill which can only be learned through hours of deliberate practice.
 Anecdotally, the performers in top memory competitions like the World Memory Championships and the Extreme Memory Tournament all deny any ability of a photographic memory; rather, these experts have averaged 10 years practicing their encoding strategies.
 Another piece of evidence which points away from an innate superiority of memory is the specificity of memory expertise in memorists.
 For example, though memory experts have an exceptional ability to remember digits, their ability to remember unrelated items which are more difficult to encode, such as symbols or snowflakes, is the same as that of an average person.
 The same holds true for memory experts in other fields: studies of mental calculators and chess experts show the same specificity for superior memory.
 In some cases, other types of memory, such as visual memory for faces, may even be impaired.

 Another piece of evidence of memory expertise as a learned ability is the fact that dedicated individuals can make exceptional memory gains when exposed to mnemonics and given a chance to practice.
 One subject, SF, a college student of average intelligence, was able to attain world-class memory performance after hundreds of hours of practice over two years.
 His memory, in fact, improved over 70 standard deviations, while his digit span, or memory span for digits, grew to 80 digits, which was higher than the digit span for all memory experts previously recorded.
 Similarly, adults of average intelligence taught encoding strategies also show large gains in memory performance.
 Finally, neuroimaging studies performed on memory experts and compared to a control group have found no systematic anatomical differences in the brain between memory experts and a control group.
-While it is true that there are activation differences between the brains of memory experts and a control group, these are due to the use of spatial techniques to form retrieval structures, not any structural differences.
+While it is true that there are activation differences between the brains of memory experts and a control group, they are due to the use of spatial techniques to form retrieval structures, not any structural differences.